-Basic elements of music.
-Notation, major and minor keys, intervals, triads and 7th chords with inversions.
+Basic elements of music Notation major and minor keys, intervals, triads and 7th chords with inversions.
 Musical terms and analysis of chord structures.
 Keyboard application.
+CSU

-090 PREPARATORY PERFORMANCE STUDIES I .5 UNIT
+090 PREPARATORY PERFORMANCE STUDIES I 1.5 hours laboratory

 Preparation for audition into MUS 190.
 Designed to enhance the musical progress of students who are currently receiving the equivalent of fifteen one-half hour lessons per semester of individual vocal or instrumental instruction.
+Pass/No Pass only.
+Non-degree applicable.

-091 PREPARATORY PERFORMANCE STUDIES II .5 UNIT
+091 PREPARATORY PERFORMANCE STUDIES II